 One of the biggest advantages of having your main keyword in a post’s URL is that it turns up in the status bar when someone hovers over the link.
 Here is an example.

-A good URL is the one that is easily readable by users.
+A good URL is one that is easily readable by users.
 Search engines aren’t the only things that need good, clean URLs.
 You also need to optimize them for human readers as they are the ones who eventually click on your blog post and read it.

 Furthermore, as search engines are constantly evolving and getting smarter, they are using strong data and behavioral signals by their users to identify if a ranked page is worthy of its search engine position.
-In the end, it is the engagement that counts.
-And a more readable URL structure can significantly increases the engagement rate it gets from search-engine users.
+In the end, it is engagement that counts.
+And a more readable URL structure can significantly increase the engagement rate it gets from search-engine users.

 Here is an image created by Moz that explains this concept.